There is a gap between Claude and your Delphi app. Autopilot closes it.

 Availability, pricing & supported Delphi versions

-Not released yet.
-Autopilot is feature-complete and in testing — VCL and FMX bridges, eleven tools, a passing test suite, plus working VCL and FMX demo apps you can drive from an AI session in about five minutes — but there is no public build or purchase link yet, and pricing is not final.
+Autopilot is feature-complete — VCL and FMX bridges, thirteen tools, a passing test suite, plus working VCL and FMX demo apps you can drive from an AI session in about 2 minutes